Marc Wadsworth: Comment about Labour MP and expulsion from Labour Party

 At the first day's hearing by the National Constitutional Committee (NCC) into Wadsworth's future in the Labour Party on 25 April 2018, around 40 Labour MPs and peers accompanied Smeeth, while there was a group of protestors with pro-Wadsworth placards.
 The Labour MPs Chris Williamson (who afterwards alleged the evidence had been twisted) and Clive Lewis (who alleged afterwards that there was racism against Wadsworth) were witnesses for Wadsworth.
-On 27 April 2018, the National Constitutional Committee found that two charges of a breach of s.2.1.8 (prejudical and detrimental conduct) of the Labour Party Rule Book by Wadsworth were proven.
+On 27 April 2018, the National Constitutional Committee found that two charges of a breach of s.2.1.8 (prejudicial and detrimental conduct) of the Labour Party Rule Book by Wadsworth were proven.
 The NCC determined that the sanction for this breach of party rules would be expulsion from membership of the Labour Party.
 His expulsion was welcomed by the Jewish Labour Movement and the president of the Board of Deputies of British Jews.
 Two days later, Jewish Voice for Labour, calling Wadsworth a "leading Black antiracist activist", welcomed him to their Annual General Meeting and passed a resolution that he should be reinstated.

 In February 2019, after party officials refused to speak to him further, Wadsworth began legal action against the Labour Party for race discrimination against him under the Equality Act 2010 and for breach of contract.
 It was reported later that this action had been dropped because the Labour Party would not have been bound by any court decision and, if Wadsworth had lost, the costs would have been ruinous for him.

 In a BBC Question Time "leaders special" shortly before the 2019 general election, an audience member, later identified as a South African "Tory activist" in Hull called Ryan Jacobs, singled out the footage of Wadsworth while accusing Corbyn of a disgraceful and terrifying lack of support for Jewish women, claiming it showed Smeeth leaving in tears.
 Wadsworth had been taking action against news publishers for claiming he had heckled or abused Smeeth, including The Jewish Chronicle, which added caveats to several stories after intervention by the Independent Press Standards Organisation.
 Wadsworth said: "It's affected me, my health, family and friends in a terrible way.
 I’ve faced awful racist abuse on social media and been threatened on public transport."